Necessary Wonderfulness

 What is miniature knotwork?

 If you are looking for a beautiful kind of needlework to try, that draws lots of "oohs and ahhs," this is it!
 Miniature knotwork is an exquisite form of needlework that is, actually, quite simple to work and master.
-The tiny knots that cover the surface of the fabric, when massed together make the most sublime texture, which also happens to perfectly replicate a hooked rug in 1:12 scale.
+The tiny knots that cover the surface of the fabric, which when massed together make the most sublime texture, also happen to perfectly replicate a hooked rug in 1:12 scale.

 Once you learn how to form the knots that fill in the design, it is as simple as coloring in a coloring book.
 You don't need "laser-vision" to work it either.
 For people who like counted cross-stitch and other types of embroidery, these projects are a natural progression.
 They are also a good introduction to embroidery for a beginner.